Phenomenological studies of exclusive heavy-quarkonium electroproduction at NLO: Overview of framework

-As measurements of heavy-quarkonium production from unpolarised targets probes only the charge-conjugation-even quark GPD, in the above we replace $\Sigma_q F^q_{ss'}$ with the quark-singlet GPD $F^S_{ss'}/2$.
-We construct the quark-singlet and gluon GPD using the so-called Shuvaev transform~\cite{Shuvaev:1999ce,Shuvaev:1999fm}.
 This transform leverages the fact that as $\xi \rightarrow 0$ (and at $t = 0$), the conformal moments of the GPD become equal to the known Mellin moments of the PDF.
 Due to the polynomiality, even for $\xi \neq 0$ the conformal moments can be derived from the Mellin moments with $O(\xi)$ accuracy.
 It is therefore possible to reconstruct the complete GPD at small $\xi$ from its known moments.
 Importantly, the analytic continuation of such moments to the complex $N$ plane may induce singularities and thereby impact the reliability of the transform.
 It was argued in~\cite{Martin:2008gqx} that such singularities cannot however occur in the right half of the $N>1$ plane in which lies the DGLAP region, $|X| > \xi$.
 For this reason we employ the Shuvaev transform in this region only, evaluating eqn.~\eqref{eq:HVMPartonFac} using the imaginary part of the coefficent function and restoring the real part at amplitude level using the well-known derivative analyticity relation~\cite{Gribov:1968uy, Ryskin:1995hz}.

 We note that, in the gauge-invariant sum of all Feynman diagrams, the apparent end-point singularities at $X=\pm \xi$ associated with the gluon GPD projector must cancel.
 In our approach, this cancellation is verified by expanding the amplitude around $X=\pm \xi$ and demonstrating numerically that the singular terms vanish once all contributions are summed.
 These apparent singularities occur at kinematic points where an active gluon carries vanishing light-cone momentum, see Fig.~\ref{fig:diags}, and are not related to any physical intermediate state becoming on-shell.
 Rather, they arise only in spurious denominators from gauge-dependent terms in the gluon propagator in the axial gauge.